Martinsngene/eloquent-js-practice/README.md

 # eloquent-js-practice
-Some code solutions written by me and also gotten from web research.
+Some code solutions written by me and web research results.

 I have been learning JavaScript with a book 'Eloquent JavaScript by Marijn Haverbeke'.
 I am putting together code solutions from the book as much as I can for future reference, maybe by me or another reader.